coveo/source.coveo.com/_posts/2014-10-01-java8-mockito.md

   image: guisim.jpg
 ---

 Java 8 is pretty cool.
 We (finally!) got Lambda Expressions in Java and a lot of other goodies.
 At Coveo, we started working with Java 8 as soon as the first stable release was available.
-As mentionned in [my previous blog post]({% post_url 2014-09-23-better-assertions %}), one way we're using Java 8 is in our unit tests.
+As mentioned in [my previous blog post]({% post_url 2014-09-23-better-assertions %}), one way we're using Java 8 is in our unit tests.

 <!-- more -->